underscoreio/underscoreio/src/_jobs/2019-04-07-riskified.md

 We use an interesting and mixed technology stack that supports our data pipeline, model training, and decision-making engine (Scala, Akka Stream, Kafka, Kinesis, DynamoDB, Redshift), as well as, merchant-facing and operational applications (Ruby on rails, Angular) and scalable infrastructure (Micro Services, Docker, Kubernetes).

+## Our Stack

-Our Stack: Scala, Ruby, AWS, Kubernetes, Kafka, Docker, Elastic stack, Redshift, Kinesis, DynamoDB, PostgreSQL, and more
+Scala, Ruby, AWS, Kubernetes, Kafka, Docker, Elastic stack, Redshift, Kinesis, DynamoDB, PostgreSQL, and more

-Responsibilities:
+## Responsibilities

-Design, build, and manage Riskified’s next-generation real-time services, addressing growing scale and microservices architecture
+- Design, build, and manage Riskified’s next-generation real-time services, addressing growing scale and microservices architecture
-Translate business and product goals to high quality products Lead and mentor a team of Engineers that each play a key role in planning and executing our product roadmap Own the team’s services end-to-end ensuring that we are highly available to our customers and support their critical flows Interact with product, business, and other teams at Riskified Manage a complicated re-architecture and redesign process of a mission critical service
+- Translate business and product goals to high quality products
+- Lead and mentor a team of Engineers that each play a key role in planning and executing our product roadmap

-Requirements:
+- Own the team’s services end-to-end ensuring that we are highly available to our customers and support their critical flows
+- Interact with product, business, and other teams at Riskified
+- Manage a complicated re-architecture and redesign process of a mission critical service

+## Requirements

-3+ years as Team Leader for a mission critical team
+- 3+ years as Team Leader for a mission critical team
-5+ years of proven hands-on production-grade development experience on a JVM based Scala/Java/Closure system M.Sc/B.Sc in Computer Science
+- 5+ years of proven hands-on production-grade development experience on a JVM based Scala/Java/Closure system
+- M.Sc/B.Sc in Computer Science
-High standards for code quality, testing, and performance 1+ years of experience with a functional programming language (Scala, Haskell, ML, F#) - strong advantage Ruby – advantage
+- High standards for code quality, testing, and performance
+- 1+ years of experience with a functional programming language (Scala, Haskell, ML, F#) - strong advantage
+- Ruby – advantage
-Microservices – advantage
+- Microservices – advantage
-Interaction with product managers – advantage
+- Interaction with product managers – advantage